jameschapman19/cca_zoo/docs/joss/paper.md

 # Conclusion

-We hope that `cca-zoo` will help researchers to apply and develop Canonical Correlation Analysis and Partial Least Squares models and continue to welcome contributions from the community.
+`cca-zoo` fills many of the gaps in the multiview learning ecosystem in Python, including a flexible API for deep-learning based models, regularised models for high dimensional data (and in particular those that induce sparsity), and generative models.`cca-zoo` will therefore help researchers to apply and develop Canonical Correlation Analysis and Partial Least Squares models and we continue to welcome contributions from the community.

 # Acknowledgements